m-rtijn/PyMail/README.md

     cd Pymail/src/pymail_cli

-Before you compile it, you have to change line 12 in pymail_cli_main.c to where you've installed pymail:
+Before you compile it, you have to change line 12 in pymail_cli_send.c to where you've installed pymail:

     char *pymail_install_dir = "/dir/to/pymail";